-The world was already entrenched in Big Data before it even realized that Big Data existed.
-By the time the term was coined, Big Data had accumulated a massive amount of stored data that, if analyzed properly, would reveal valuable insights into the industry to which that particular data belonged.
+The world was entrenched in big data before it even realized that big data existed.
+By the time the term was coined, big data had accumulated a massive amount of stored information that, if analyzed properly, could reveal valuable insights into the industry to which that particular data belonged.

-IT professionals and computer scientists quickly realized that the job of sifting through all of that data, parsing it (converting it into a format more easily understood by a computer), and analyzing all of it for purposes of improving business decision-making processes was too much for human minds to tackle.
-Artificially intelligent algorithms would have to be written to accomplish the enormous task of deriving insight out of chaos.
+IT professionals and computer scientists quickly realized the job of sifting through all of that data, parsing it (converting it into a format more easily understood by a computer), and analyzing it to improve business decision-making processes was too much for human minds to tackle.
+Artificially intelligent algorithms would have to be written to accomplish the enormous task of deriving insight out of complex data.

-Data professionals and those with a masters in business analytics or a masters in data analytics are expected to be in demand as corporations broaden their data analytics and AI capabilities in the coming years to catch up to the amount of data being produced by all of our computers, mobile smartphones and tablets, and Internet of Things (IoT) devices.
+Data professionals and those with a master’s in business analytics or data analytics are expected to be in demand as corporations broaden their big data and artificial intelligence capabilities in the coming years.
+The objective is to catch up to, and leverage, the amount of data being produced by all of our computers, mobile smartphones and tablets, and Internet of Things (IoT) devices.

-AI’s ability to work so well with data analytics is the primary reason why AI and Big Data are now seemingly inseparable.
-AI machine learning and deep learning are learning from every data input and using those inputs to generate new rules for future business analytics.
+AI’s ability to expertly work with data analytics is the primary reason why artificial intelligence and big data are now seemingly inseparable.
+AI machine learning and deep learning are pulling from every data input and using those inputs to generate new rules for future business analytics.
 Problems arise, however, when the data being used is not good data.

 Essentially, there must be an agreed-upon methodology to data collection (mining) and data structure before running the data through a machine learning or deep learning algorithm.
-Professionals with degrees in business data analytics will be highly prized by companies that are serious about getting the most out of their data analytics.
+This is where professionals with degrees in business data analytics come in.
+They will be highly prized by companies that are serious about getting the most out of their data analytics.

-AI is becoming a cyclical, ongoing process with Big Data, Ismail explains.
+AI and big data can work together to achieve more.
 First, data is fed into the AI engine, making the AI smarter.
 Next, less human intervention is needed for the AI to run properly.
-And finally, the less AI needs people to run, the closer society comes to realizing the full potential of this ongoing AI/Big Data cycle.
+And finally, the less AI needs people to run it, the closer society comes to realizing the full potential of this ongoing AI/big data cycle.

 - Automated learning and scheduling